sulu/SuluFormBundle/Resources/doc/dropzone.md

         },

         /**
-         * Called after all dropzones has been sent successfully.
+         * Called after all dropzones have been sent successfully.
          *
          * @param {Object} file
          * @param {Object} response